Multiversion Concurrency with Bounded Delay and Precise Garbage Collection: Garbage Collection

-\begin{proof} Not counting the recursive calls, each \collect{} operation performs a constant number of steps.
+\begin{proof} Not counting the recursive calls, each \collect{} operation needs a constant time.
 Each time a \tuple{} is freed, a \collect{} operation is called on each of its $l$ children.
 Therefore, the total number of \collect{} operations spawned by a \collect{} operation $C$ is $l\times S$, where $S$ is the number of \tuple{}s that were freed by $C$.
-Since $l$ is constant, $C$ has $O(S+1)$ step complexity in total. \end{proof}
+Since $l$ is constant, $C$ has $O(S+1)$ time complexity in total. \end{proof}

 Together, Lemmas \ref{lem:collect-1}, \ref{lem:collect-2} and \ref{lem:collect-3} imply Theorem \ref{thm:collect-correct}. \end{maybeappendix}